Info & Important Dates

 In addition to course enrollment, all students must obtain financial clearance and complete summer check-in online no later than the second class day.
 Any student who has not completed check-in by 3:30 pm on the second day of classes will be subject to a $50 late fee.

 Courses are normally scheduled for an hour and a half each day, Monday through Friday, for the duration of the summer session, although online courses may vary.
-Summer Session I classes begin on Monday, May 20; there will be no class on Monday, May 27, Memorial Day.
-An extra class will be scheduled at a time acceptable to members of the class.
-Summer Session II classes begin on Monday, July 1; there will be no class on Thursday, July 4, in observance of Indepence Day.
+There will be no classes held on Memorial Day or Independence Day.
 An extra class will be scheduled at a time acceptable to members of the class.

-The scheduled times and locations for all courses appear in PeopleSoft (View Schedule of Classes) and online under Master Schedule.
+The scheduled times and locations for all courses can be found in PeopleSoft.

 Final Exam Schedule